idaholab/virtual_test_bed/doc/content/microreactors/mrad/mrad_model.md

 ### Transient Initiated by a Single Heat Pipe Failure

 Another type of transient to be simulated in this model is more localized.
-Instead of reducing the condensor region HTC of all heat pipes, the condensor region HTC of a single heat pipe is nearly eliminated (i.e. reduced from 10^6^ W/m^2^•K to 10^-2^ W/m^2^•K) to mimic a single heat pipe failure event, while the other heat pipes are kept unchanges (note that actually there are six heat pipes that are compromised due to the 1/6 symmetric mesh used here in this model).
-The failed heat pipe is intentially selected to be in the hottest region of the HP-MR (i.e., in the center region of the center assembly).
+Instead of reducing the condensor region HTC of all heat pipes, the condensor region HTC of a single heat pipe is nearly eliminated (i.e. reduced from 10^6^ W/m^2^•K to 10^-2^ W/m^2^•K) to mimic a single heat pipe failure event, while the other heat pipes are kept unchanged (note that actually there are six heat pipes that are compromised due to the 1/6 symmetric mesh used here in this model).
+The failed heat pipe is intentionally selected to be in the hottest region of the HP-MR (i.e., in the center region of the center assembly).

 #### Localized Single Heat Pipe Failure